timcharper/nailgun/README.md

 Nailgun is a client, protocol, and server for running Java programs from the command line without incurring the JVM startup overhead.

+Nailgun 1.0 is not compatible with Java 9 and later.

 Programs run in the server (which is implemented in Java), and are triggered by the client (written in C), which handles all I/O.